 A basic sports betting hedge strategy is wagering on football or basketball games.
 These two sports work well with this strategy because they have a break between halves.
 Make sure you have accounts at sportsbooks that offer live betting.

 Handicap the game and place a moneyline bet before the game starts.
 Watch the first half of the game with your handicapping hat on.
 At halftime, determine your odds of winning your original bet.
 If the odds are high of winning your original bet, sit back and enjoy the rest of the game.

 If your odds of winning aren’t good, look at the moneyline on the other team.
 Calculate all of the possible outcomes based on how much you bet.
 If a hedge works to limit your losses, take advantage of it.

 Focus on limiting losses first.
-Once you learn how to safely limit your losses, you can start looking for opportunities to lock in wins.
-But you might decide to never pay the price required to lock in wins.
+Once you learn how to limit your losses safely, you can look for opportunities to lock in wins.
+However, you might decide to never pay the price required to do this.

 If you decide you never want to hedge a sports bet, it’s not going to stop you from being a successful sports bettor.
-As long as you’re handicapping games well enough to make a profit, you don’t need to be hedging bets.
+As long as you are handicapping games well enough to make a profit, you don’t need to be hedging bets.

-But if you’re a good handicapper, you can use hedge betting to increase your profits.
-Anytime you can reduce your losses hedging bets, it increases your overall profits.
+However, if you are a good handicapper, you can use it to increase your profits.
+Anytime you can reduce your losses by hedging bets, it increases your overall profits.
 It’s the same idea that businesses use to increase their bottom line by reducing expenses.

 Can You Hedge Bets at the Same Sportsbook?